vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 ## Solution Overview

-This solution demonstrates a table-augmented generation approach to enable interaction with structured data using natural language.
+This solution demonstrates a tablevaugmented generation approach to enable interaction with structured data using natural language.
 It leverages **Azure Functions** as the orchestrator, integrating with **GPT-40** for code generation and reasoning tasks.

 Key features include:

 1. **Dynamic Code Generation**: The solution generates Python code to query SQL Server tables and answer user questions effectively.
 2. **CSV File Support**: It processes uploaded CSV files, enabling data analysis and insights generation.
 3. **Scalability and Flexibility**: The approach is adaptable and can be extended to support various data sources beyond SQL Server or CSV.

+Note: This solution utilizes the LangChain framework.
+Alternatively, you may choose to use Semantic Kernel or LlamaIndex, depending on your familiarity and comfort level with these tools.

 This framework is designed to provide an efficient way to interact with structured data, combining natural language understanding with robust data-handling capabilities.